matthew-brett/barts-setup/barts_setup.md

 * Move silver tripod to aisle end of pew.
 Mount IPHONE 12, and adjust for good view of the chancel, with the left hand view just taking in the lectern, so we can see the readings if necessary from this camera.
-* Run the Switcher Cast application on IPHONE SE.
+* Run the Switcher Cast application on IPHONE 8.
 Share camera.
 Go to IPAD Switcher Studio interface, and select the iPhone camera that appears.
-Move IPHONE SE around to confirm you can see the camera output in the Switcher Studio interface.
+Move IPHONE 8 around to confirm you can see the camera output in the Switcher Studio interface.
 * Pull out legs and extend central column of the small black tripod, put in front of front pew next to the equipment table.
-Mount IPHONE SE.
+Mount IPHONE 8.
 Adjust so the camera has a good view of the musicians and the lectern.

 ### Stream setup